Fiona's background, how she came to floristry and what influences her and defines her style of floral design

 Creating pieces of floral art, she uses flowers that are lovingly grown, tended and picked in her West Yorkshire gardens or foraged locally, as well as from her army of local growers and further afield if required.

 Fiona is a leading advocate for British flowers and was among some of the first florists to embrace this rapidly burgeoning side of floristry.
 She embraces (and teaches) foam free floristry (floral foam is a single use plastic which doesn’t break down and the residue left behind is a mass of micro-plastics that gets flushed daily into our waterways)

-Fiona studied Print and her first job was at a financial printers in London.
-She relocated to work in a Yorkshire Fine Art printers, where her clients included some of the top London based Design & Advertising agencies.
-Dealing with minute colour corrections on a daily basis gave Fiona an exquisite eye for colour, she understands fine colour nuances, how they blend & tone and she draws directly on this experience in all her creations.
+Fiona studied Print and her first job was at a large financial printers in Spitalfields, London.
+She relocated to Yorkshire with her husband to work in a Fine Art printers, where her clients included some of the top London based Design & Advertising agencies.
+Dealing with minute colour corrections on a daily basis gave Fiona an exquisite eye for colour, she understands fine colour nuances, how they blend & tone and she now draws directly on this experience in all her creations.